Apollon Grigoryev: Moskvityanin

 In 1850, Grigoryev became editor of Moskvityanin and leader of the young members of its staff.
 Despite its "old editorial staff" (Mikhail Pogodin, Stepan Shevyrev and Alexander Veltman), Grigoryev gathered a "young, daring, drunk, but honest and shining by gifts" circle: Alexander Ostrovsky, Aleksey Pisemsky, Boris Almazov, Alexei Potekhin, Andrey Pechersky, Yevgeny Edelson, Lev Mey, Nikolai Berg and Ivan Gorbunov.
 Although they were not Slavophiles, Moskvityanin attracted them because they could base their social and political ideology on Russian reality.
 Grigoryev was the chief theorist of the circle, reaching his peak during the early 1860s.

 Later years

 Grigoryev wrote for Moskvityanin until it ceased publication in 1856.
 He then worked for Russian Conversation, Reading Library, the original Russian Word (as one of three editors), Russian World, Svetoch, Albert Starchevsky's Syn Otechestva and Mikhail Katkov's Russian Herald.

 In 1861, Grigoryev worked for a year at the Dostoyevsky brothers' Epoch [most likely the earlier Vremja, Time].
-As at Moskvityanin, his circle was pochvennikov (groundbreaking); however, his enthusiasm waned and he returned to St. Petersburg.
+As at Moskvityanin, his circle consisted of pochvenniki; however, his enthusiasm waned and he returned to St. Petersburg.
 Grigoryev resumed his bohemian existence, falling into debt before he began writing theatre reviews for several newspapers.
 Although his reviews were popular, alcoholism had taken its toll and he died in 1864.
 Grigoryev is buried in Mitrofaniyevsky Cemetery, next to poet Lev Mey.
 Grigoryev's articles were collected and published in 1876 by Nikolay Strakhov.